dentarg/auth0-blog/_posts/2017-09-26-rxjs-advanced-tutorial-with-angular-web-speech-part-2.markdown

 </div>
 {% endhighlight %}

-We'll wrap the Listen and Keyboard components in an `<ng-template>` with an `[ngIf]` directive and an expression that is true when Madlib service's properties `madlibReady` _or_ `pronoun` are falsey.
+We'll wrap the Listen and Keyboard components in an `<ng-template>` with an `[ngIf]` directive and an expression that is true when the Madlibs service's properties `madlibReady` _or_ `pronoun` are falsey.
 Either of these would indicate that the madlib story is not ready.

 We'll then add the `<app-madlib>` element and display it if both `madlibReady` and `pronoun` are truthy.
 This ensures we have all the data necessary to display a complete madlib story.